dogokit/dogokit-akita/docs/guides/social.md

 This is 🐶 Dogokit Akita

-A full featured web app template kit with moonrepo, Remix, React, Tailwind CSS, Radix UI, shadcn UI, Drizzle ORM, and more
+A full featured web app template kit with moonrepo, Remix, React, Tailwind CSS, Radix UI, shadcn/ui, Drizzle ORM, and more

 Open source and free